 Penile Cancer: The Basics

-Penile cancer is caused by cells, either on the inside or outside of the penis, growing out of control.
-As the number of cells grows, they form into a tumor.
+Penile cancer is caused by cells growing out of control.
+As the cells grow, they form a tumor.
 There are a few types of penile cancer, but the most common is squamous cell cancer, which starts on the skin of the penis.

 Risks